For the protection of people and the environment

 • We work for medium-sized organizations and large corporations.

 Do you need advice or support in implementing the Act on Corporate Due Diligence Obligations in Supply Chains in your company?

 Feel free to contact us!
 We’d be delighted to learn more about your upcoming challenges and support you in facing them.

 captcha

-German Act on Corporate Due Diligence Obligations in Supply Chains FAQs
+Act on Corporate Due Diligence Obligations in Supply Chains FAQs

 The German Act on Corporate Due Diligence Obligations in Supply Chains, also known as the Supply Chain Act, obliges companies to adapt their processes along the entire supply chain to the legal requirements in order to protect the environment and safeguard human rights.
-Initially, the law applies to companies with 3,000 employees or more.
+Initially, the law applied to companies with 3,000 employees or more.
 From 2024, it will also apply to companies with 1,000 or more employees.

 The aim of the Act on Corporate Due Diligence Obligations in Supply Chains is to enforce compliance with basic human rights standards in global supply chains worldwide.